bric12369/airbnc/README.md

 npm run setup-db
 ```

-3: You'll need to store the credentials of the databases inside .env files at the root level of this project.
+3: You'll need to store the credentials of the databases inside .env files at the root level of this project (remember to add .env files to your .gitignore).
 Inside .env.test, store:

 ```
 PGDATABASE=airbnc_test